rusthigh/ai-powered-copilot-cli/README.md

 Initial response from LLM:
 {
  "question": "What is OpenAI?",
- "thought": "OpenAI is a well-known organization in the field
+ "thought": "OpenAI is a well-known organization in the field of artificial intelligence.
+I should provide a